We have developed a specialism in the creation of Live Art Action Research Role Play (LAARRP) games for deep and rigorous research.

 A Live Action Role-Play, or LARP, is a form of game where participants play characters who interact to pursue goals within a fictional setting.
 By crafting these into creatively-driven and rigorous modes of enquiry, we have developed a new deep research tool.

 Our LAARRPs invite people into a carefully designed scenario, have them take on characters with key motivations, and problem solve within this framework.
 This leads to powerful group-driven discovery, rich research data, and potential real-world answers.
 Our approach brings emerging research to Nordic Larp’s model where, in contrast with the kind of role-play events associated with reenactment which prioritise historical accuracy, participants co-create alternative worlds in improvised immersive performances.

-From new forms of transparency and accountability to identity profiling and cybercrime we are facing a range of new data cultural issues.
-Participants from all backgrounds and sectors join to investigate political, economic, social, legal and environmental issues created by the impact of new technologies on modes of governance.
+From new forms of transparency and accountability, identity profiling and runaway AI to environmental devastation, we are facing a range of new cultural and eco-social issues.
+Participants from all backgrounds and sectors join to investigate political, economic, social, legal and environmental issues created by the impact of new technologies on modes of more-than-human governance.

 2020 Fictional Focus Group providing insights into the uneven social consequences of radical transparency.